expo/expo/docs/pages/versions/unversioned/workflow/up-and-running.md

 ## Making your first change

-Open up `screens/HomeScreen.js` in your new project and change any of the text in the `render()` function.
-You should see your app reload with your changes.
+Open up `screens/HomeScreen.js` in your new project and change any of the text in the `HomeScreen()` component.
+You should see your app reload with your changes after saving.

 ### Can't see your changes?